National Board of Directors

 National Chair & Director

-60137_10150260519910245_7274029_nAnthony Hardie is a veterans’ advocate, former public official, and a longstanding national leader on Gulf War veterans’ health, toxic wounds, and other veterans’ issues.
+60137_10150260519910245_7274029_nAnthony Hardie is a former public official, veterans’ advocate, and longstanding national leader on Gulf War veterans’ health, toxic wounds, and other veterans’ issues.
 As VCS’s National Chair and Director (2014-Present), he leads the organization’s policy formulation and public advocacy efforts.

-He has served with the treatment-focused Gulf War Illness Research Program (GWIRP), part of the Congressionally Directed Medical Research Program (CDMRP) within the U.S. Department of Defense (DoD), as a consumer reviewer with the program’s managing Programmatic Panel from the GWIRP’s creation in FY2006 through its conclusion in 2022, including as its Chair from FY2015-2019 and as Chair Emeritus from FY2020-2022.
+He served with the treatment-focused Gulf War Illness Research Program (GWIRP), part of the Congressionally Directed Medical Research Program (CDMRP) within the U.S. Department of Defense (DoD), as a consumer reviewer with the program’s managing Programmatic Panel from the GWIRP’s creation in FY 2006 through its conclusion in 2022, including as its Chair from FY2015-2019 and as Chair Emeritus from FY2020-2022.
 From 2014 to their conclusion in 2019, he served as Chair of the GWIRP’s two External Advisory Boards for the two Gulf War Illness Consortia (GWIC) located at Boston University and Nova Southeastern University.

 He previously served from 2006 to 2013 on the U.S. Department of Veterans Affairs (VA) Research Advisory Committee on Gulf War Veterans’ Illnesses (RAC-GWVI).
 He served on the VA’s Gulf War Steering Committee from its inception in 2010 until it concluded its work in 2012 to develop the first-ever VA strategic plan for Gulf War illness research.